demyxsh/demyx/README.md

       maldet          Linux Malware Detect
       monitor         For auto scaling purposes
       motd            Message of the day
-      restore         Restore an app
+      pull            Pull one or all demyx images from Docker hub restore         Restore an app
       rm              Removes an app and its volumes run             Creates a new app